jberkus/pgReplicationTutorial/README.md

     vagrant up

-This will download the "precise64" box (VM), install a bunch of software on it, and start it up.
+This will launche the precise box (VM), install a bunch of software on it, and start it up.
+You will see some brief errors during the startup, many of them in relation to not having a tty.
+Only errors which involve more than 4 lines of errors in a row are significant; others can be ignored.
 Verify that you can log into it with:

     vagrant ssh